Step 4. Enable EFS Indexing

 2. In the Repositories window, select a repository where the created EFS indexes will be stored, and click Apply.

 For an IAM role to be displayed in the list, it must be added to Veeam Backup for AWS with the Production worker role selected as described in section Adding IAM Roles.
-The list shows only IAM roles that belong to the production account — account where the file systems belong.
+The list shows only IAM roles that belong to the production account — account to which the file systems belong.
 Note that the specified IAM role must be included in one or more instance profiles.
 For more information on instance profiles, see AWS Documentation.

 Important